- Financial Freedom for Faithful Living

 Managing Finances with Faith and Purpose

 Last week, we kicked off our journey to faithful financial freedom by setting financial goals rooted in God’s truth and aligned with His will.
-This week, we’re laying the foundation for biblical stewardship—because before we can manage money wisely, we must first understand who really owns it.
+This week, we’re laying the foundation for biblical stewardship, because before we can manage money wisely, we must first understand who really owns it.

 💡 This Week’s Focus: God Owns It All

+The most important thing to understand about our finances is this foundational truth: the Lord owns everything we have.
 Psalm 24:1 tells us, “The earth is the Lord’s, and everything in it, the world, and all its people belong to Him.”
 (NLT)

 Deuteronomy 10:14 reinforces this truth: “Behold, to the Lord your God belong heaven and the highest heavens, the earth and all that is in it.”
 (NASB)

-Now, it’s easy to say we believe God owns everything, but here’s the real question: Are we actually living like we believe it?
-Think about it — if we truly lived as though everything belongs to God, how would that change the way we handle money?
+If we truly lived as though everything belongs to God, how would that change the way we handle money?
 Would we spend it more carefully, invest it more intentionally, or give more generously?
 Would we stop worrying about having enough, trusting that the God who owns it all will always provide for us?

 Not only is God the owner of everything, but He’s in complete control of everything that happens here on earth.
 As His children, we can rest in knowing that nothing comes our way without first passing through His hands.
 Even the circumstances that seem devastating, He can use for our good.
-I love how 1 Chronicles 29:11 puts it:

 This truth reminds us that we’re not navigating life on our own.
 God is always in charge, working things out according to His plan—even when we don’t understand it in the moment.

 Beyond ownership and control, we also see God as our faithful provider.
 The same God who fed 5,000 men (not including women and children) with just five loaves and two fish is the One who promises to meet our needs.
 We may not always know how He will provide, but we can always count on His faithfulness.
 He knows exactly what we need, even before we ask.
-Jesus reminds us of this in Matthew 6:31-33:

 “Do not worry then, saying, ‘what will we eat?’ or ‘what will we drink?’ or ‘what will we wear for clothing?’
 For the Gentiles eagerly seek all these things; for your heavenly Father knows that you need all these things.
 But seek first His Kingdom and His righteousness, and all these things will be added to you.”
 (NASB)